Ved-vampir/ceph-perf-tool/README.md

       --diff, -d            Get not counters values, but their difference time by time
-      --copytool, -y        Copy tool to all nodes to path from -t
+      --copytool, -y        Copy tool to all nodes to path from -t --totaltime TOTALTIME, -a TOTALTIME
+                            Total time in secs to collect (if None - server never stop itself)
+      --extradata, -e       To collect common data about cluster (logs, confs, etc)

 ##Example

+The full-function call
+    python perfserver.py -y -i 192.168.0.4 -p 9989 -t ~ -s test.log -a 10 -e

+    It will copy tool to home directory of alll nodes, bind to ip 192.168.0.4:9989, will collect data during 10 sec to test.log file and also get additional information from all nodes (it will be stored in archive in local directory on server).

+If you have used flag '-y' once, you can don't use it later, if you are sure, that perfcollect tool was not deleted on all nodes.
+This can be used to prevent new copying and save some time.
+If you don't want to take care about it, use '-y' flag always.

 Start server on 9096 port with coping of tool to home root directory, get counters difference and others values by default